CarlosNZ/json-edit-react/README.md

 It's pretty self explanatory (click the "edit" icon to edit, etc.), but there are a few not-so-obvious ways of interacting with the editor:

-- Double-click a value to edit it
+- Double-click a value (or a key) to edit it
 - When editing a string, use `Cmd/Ctrl/Shift-Enter` to add a new line (`Enter` submits the value)
 - It's the opposite when editing a full object/array node (which you do by clicking "edit" on an object or array value) — `Enter` for new line, and `Cmd/Ctrl/Shift-Enter` for submit
 - `Escape` to cancel editing